hopsoft/coast/README.md

 &nbsp;

-### Works best when you stick to Rails conventions.
+### Works best when you stick to Rails conventions

 *Actually... bad things happen if you stray from the straight & narrow.*